 The Holy Father examines what really is the definitive evil that Man can experience.
 Most might say ‘death’, the dissolution of the body, and, as we are finding out all too clearly, this indeed seems to many the ultimate evil, the very cessation of existence itself.
 But is it?
 The Pope does admit that the evil which is death indeed has a “definitive and total character”.
 But is also “in a certain way…beyond all forms of suffering”, which is why euthanasia is such a temptation for many.
 The ‘worst evil’ ironically removes our experience of evil, that is, our suffering.

-I am more or less convinced that at some level every person knows this, that the real evil is to reject this love, to live a life of hatred of others, subtle or not, closed in upon oneself in bitterness and anger.
+At some level every person knows this, that the real evil is to reject this love, to live a life of hatred of others, subtle or not, closed in upon oneself in bitterness and anger.
 To live in this state for eternity is what the Church means by ‘hell’, in the words of the Catechism, “the state of definitive self-exclusion from communion with God and the blessed”.
 This is the real ‘evil’ from which Christ, become Man, willed to save us.

 As John Paul sums up: